The Movies That Almost Ruined Chris Hemsworth’s Career

 In the Heart of the Sea – 2015

-According to the analysis of the specialized critic, the big problem of No Coração do Mar is in the characterization of the characters.
-“They’re all clones of each other, and none of them are funny,” commented one of the film’s reviews.
+According to the analysis of specialized critics, the big problem in No Corao do Mar is in the characterization of the characters.
+‘They’re all clones of each other, and none of them are funny,’ commented one of the film’s reviews.
 On Rotten Tomatoes, the historical drama only has a 42% approval rating.

 Spiderhead – 2022

 The film conquered the audience of Netflix, and remained for a long time in the Top 10 of the platform.
-Spiderhead, on the other hand, displeased the specialized critics.
-The press criticized the direction of the story, the pacing of the feature and the length of the film.
+Spiderhead, on the other hand, has displeased expert critics.
+The press criticized the direction of the story, the pace of the feature and the length of the film.
 The film has only 40% approval on Rotten Tomatoes.

 Hacker – 2015

-Produced between Thor: The Dark World and Ragnarok, Hacker was heavily criticized for its cliché plot, which does not bring any novelty or pioneering spirit to the genre.
-In the film, Chris Hemsworth plays a hacker who is recruited by the government to help in the hunt for a dangerous criminal.
+Produced between Thor: The Dark World and Ragnarok, Hacker was widely criticized for its cliché plot, which does not bring any novelty or pioneering spirit to the genre.
+In the film, Chris Hemsworth plays a hacker who is recruited by the government to help in the hunt against a dangerous criminal.

-As you can already see, Hacker’s plot is extremely similar to that of several other action thrillers.
-The movie may not be the worst of Hemsworth’s career, but it’s definitely the most forgettable.
+As you can already see, Hacker’s plot is extremely similar to that of many other action thrillers.
+The film may not be the worst of Hemsworth’s career, but it is definitely the most forgettable.
 On Rotten Tomatoes, the film has only 33% critical approval.

 In addition to excelling in action films, Chris Hemsworth is famous for performances in comedy films.
-One of them is Frustrated Vacations, released in 2015.
-The feature is a kind of remake/reboot of National Lampoon’s Vacation, a classic from the 80s starring Chevy Chase.
+One of them Frias Frustrada, released in 2015.
+The feature is a kind of remake/reboot of National Lampoon’s Vacation, a classic from the 80s, starring Chevy Chase.

-In its original release, the new Breakthrough Vacation was compared (unfavorably) to the original film.
-For the vast majority of critics, the film fails to repeat the rhythm, style and spirit of the classic.
-In this way, it becomes just a bland, cliché-ridden comedy, with 27% on Rotten Tomatoes.
+In its original release, the new Frias Frustradas was compared (unfavorably) to the original film.
+For the vast majority of critics, the feature fails to repeat the rhythm, style and spirit of the classic.
+As such, it becomes just a bland, cliché-ridden comedy, with a 27% rating on Rotten Tomatoes.

 MIB: Men in Black – International – 2019